2030 FIFA World Cup

 From Wikipedia, the free encyclopedia

-The 2030 FIFA World Cup will be the 24th FIFA World Cup, a quadrennial international football tournament contested by the men's national teams of the member associations of FIFA.
-The tournament will be jointly hosted by Morocco, Portugal, and Spain; it would be the first across the Mediterranean Sea.
-In honour of the 100th anniversary of the first FIFA World Cup in 1930, a special match and centennial celebration will be held at Estadio Centenario in Montevideo, Uruguay—host stadium of the 1930 final, as well as one match each in Estadio Monumental in Buenos Aires, Argentina, and Estadio Osvaldo Domínguez Dibb in Asunción, Paraguay.
+The 2030 FIFA World Cup is due to be the 24th FIFA World Cup, a quadrennial international football tournament contested by the men's national teams of the member associations of FIFA.
+The tournament is planned to be jointly hosted by Morocco, Portugal, and Spain.
+In honour of the 100th anniversary of the first FIFA World Cup in 1930, a special match and celebration is scheduled to be held at Estadio Centenario in Montevideo, Uruguay—host stadium of the 1930 final, as well as one match each in Estadio Monumental in Buenos Aires, Argentina, and Estadio Osvaldo Domínguez Dibb in Asunción, Paraguay.

 Portugal